CIS - Computer Info Systems (CIS)

 CIS 660.
 Electronic Commerce.
 (3 Credits)

 This course aims to equip students with the necessary knowledge to explore electronic commerce opportunities or develop and manage electronic commerce applications in a global environment.
 Topics include Internet technologies, the World Wide Web, ERP, e-commerce models and related business issues, and the various challenges faced by e-businesses, including information security and privacy.
 Prerequisite: CIS 625 or equivalent.
+(Spring).

 CIS 680.
 International Experience/Internship.
 (3 Credits)